chia-zx/alien-vs-zombie/README.md

 4. How to play:
 - Enter up, down, left, right to control the movement of the Alien(A).
 - When the Alien finds an arrow( ^, v, <, >), its attack will increase by 20.
+- When the Alien finds a pod(p), it will cause 10 damages to the nearest zombie.
+- When the Alien finds a health pack(h), it will increase Alien's health by 10.
+- When the Alien finds a rock(r), it will stop and give out a random object.
 - When the Alien hits the border, it will stop.
-- When the Alien finds a new object(h, p, r) it will stop.
+- Freeze the zombie when Alien does not want to receive damage from Zombie for one round.
+- Shuffle the game board when you want to the object on the board.
 - Enter row, column and direction to change the direction of the arrow to the direction that you want.
-- Enter freeze to pause the zombie movement.
-- Enter shuffle to shuffle object inside the board.
-- Enter save to save the game.
+- Enter 'y' if you wish to replay at the end of the game.
 - Enter quit to quit the game.

 Please DO NOT change the Progress Log below.
 Leave it as it is.